alpaca-lang/alpaca/Tour.md

 ## Currying <a id="sec-4-3" name="sec-4-3"></a>

 Top level functions can be curried.
-Practically speaking, this means that if you do not provide a function with all of its required arguments, There are some limitations to this:
+Practically speaking, this means that if you do not provide a function with all of its required arguments, it instead returns another function that takes the remaining arguments.
+There are some limitations to this:

 -   If multiple versions of a function are defined, such as `f/2` and `f/3`, supplying a single argument to `f` would be ambiguous, so this is disallowed